Cereceres/koords/README.md

 Object with differents numerics methods to calculate the derivative of a function.

 ##Contributing
-In lieu of a formal style guide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care  of maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.
-For any bugs report please contact to me via e-mail: cereceres@ciencias.unam.mx.
+For any bugs, please contact to me via e-mail: cereceres@ciencias.unam.mx.

 ## License